spragginsdesigns/spragginsdesigns/README.md

 ---

 Feel free to connect with me here on GitHub or through any of the above platforms.
-I'm always open to collaborating on interesting projects or discussions about web development and technology trends.
+I'm always open to collaborating on interesting projects or discussing web development and technology trends.